-- 14.1 All Governors will hold office for a period of 3 years commencing immediately after the election result is announced or appointment was made. - 14.2 An elected Governor shall cease to hold office if he ceases to be a member of the constituency or class by which he was elected.

-- 14.3 An elected Governor shall be eligible for re-election at the end of his term. - 14.4 An elected Governor may not hold office for more than nine consecutive years, and may not be eligible for re-election if he has already held office for more than six consecutive years.
-There may be exceptions to this which will be considered on an individual basis and will require agreement by the Trust Chairman, Lead Governor; a resolution at a Council of Governors meeting; and will be subject to the required electoral process. - 14.5 For the purposes of these provisions concerning terms of office for elected Governors, "year" means a period of 12 months commencing immediately after the election result is announced. - 14.6 Further provisions as to tenure for appointed Governors are set out at Annex 5.
+- 14.1 All Governors will hold office for a period of 3 years commencing immediately after the election result is announced or appointment was made. - 14.2 An elected Governor shall cease to hold office if he ceases to be a member of the constituency or class by which he was elected. - 14.3 An elected Governor shall be eligible for re-election at the end of his term. - 14.4 An elected Governor shall not hold office for more than six consecutive years, and shall not be eligible for re-election if his re-election would result in him holding office for more than six consecutive years. - 14.5 For the purposes of these provisions concerning terms of office for elected Governors, "year" means a period of 12 months commencing immediately after the election result is announced. - 14.6 Further provisions as to tenure for appointed Governors are set out at Annex 5.